Data API client upgrade guide

 await collection.insertMany(..., { timeout: 40000 });

-For more fine-grained control, the Python client offers different "classes" of timeouts that apply to different kinds of operations.
-Depending on the method being called, the relevant timeouts are enforced.
+For more fine-grained control, the TypeScript client offers different timeouts that apply to different kinds of operations.
+Depending on the method called, the client enforces the relevant timeouts for that method.
 For more information, see TypeScript client usage: TimeoutDescriptor.
+For example:

 const mySlowCollection = db.collection("reports", {